Top Tips For Productive Meetings With Marketing Agencies

 - Website Traffic – Your website traffic will let you know how many visitors have entered your site in a given timeframe (month, quarter, year, etc.)

 - Conversion Rate – The conversion rate will let you know how successful your lead magnets or forms are performing on your site.
-Your conversion rate is one of the most important metric because it gives you a glimpse into the health of the marketing initiatives that actually drive your client’s bottom line.
+Your conversion rate is one of the most important metrics because it gives you a glimpse into the health of the marketing initiatives that actually drive your client’s bottom line.

 - Traffic Sources – Another metric to look at is the traffic source breakdown.
 Whether it be social media, direct search, organic search, paid media, or something else, you can look at how audiences are finding your clients and capitalize on that information.